 UPDATE: The bees probably aren’t mutant after all (darn).
 This flower is probably the culprit:

 It’s easy to see how pollen could get rubbed onto the bee’s back.
-(Click the image to see a full view of the flower.)
 The bees are bringing in light coloured pollen from another source, too — Japanese Knotweed:

 It’s an invasive non-native plant and it’s all over the city.
-I just added more photos of the flowers in the field behind our house to the Bees & Pollen photo album, including this one:
+There’s a fair bit of Goldenrod around the house too.

 Not a bad time of year to be a honey bee.